Scite vs Elicit: The Specialist Showdown [2025]

 All three platforms use AI, but their approaches reveal different philosophies:

 Scite provides evidence-based responses drawn from their massive academic database.
-Ask about a research topic and get answers backed by published literature with direct citations.
+Ask about a research topic and get answers backed by published literature.

 Elicit automates literature review with AI tasks like summarization, extraction, and synthesis.
 It's particularly strong at systematic reviews, with highest accuracy for data extraction in empirical domains.